dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-4 Low-Latency-Tuning-Techniques.md

 Since other players in the market are likely to catch the same market signal, the success of the strategy largely relies on how fast we can react, in other words, how fast we send the order to the exchange.
 When we want our order to reach the exchange as fast as possible and to take advantage of the favorable signal detected in the market data, the last thing we want is to meet roadblocks right at the moment we decide to take off.

 When a certain code path is not exercised for a while, its instructions and associated data are likely to be evicted from the I-cache and D-cache.
 Then, just when we need that critical piece of rarely executed code to run, we take I-cache and D-cache miss penalties, which may cause us to lose the race.
-This is where the technique of *cache warming* would be helpful.
+This is where the technique of *cache warming* is helpful.

 Cache warming involves periodically exercising the latency-sensitive code to keep it in the cache while ensuring it does not follow all the way through with any unwanted actions.
 Exercising the latency-sensitive code also "warms up" the D-cache by bringing latency-sensitive data into it.
 This technique is routinely employed for HFT applications.
-While we will not provide an example implementation, you can get a taste of it in a [CppCon 2018 lightning talk](https://www.youtube.com/watch?v=XzRxikGgaHI)[^4].
+While I will not provide an example implementation, you can get a taste of it in a [CppCon 2018 lightning talk](https://www.youtube.com/watch?v=XzRxikGgaHI)[^4].

 ### Avoid TLB Shootdowns